dario-vega/test/samples/oci-nosql-query-nodejs/README.md

 ```
 e.g.
 ```
-Allow dynamic-group demo-func-dyn-group to manage objects in compartment demo-func-compartment
+Allow dynamic-group demo-func-dyn-group to manage nosql-family in compartment demo-func-compartment
 ```
 For more information on how to create policies, go [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm).